 Earl leaned forward, his elbows on the counter, the fluorescent light flickering in his eyes.

 “Pain changes a man.
-Raymond’s carried more than most—burns, loneliness, a lifetime of bein’ shunned.
-Maybe seein’ you in trouble flipped somethin’ in him.
+Raymond has carried more than most: burns, loneliness, a lifetime of being shunned.
+Maybe seeing you in trouble changed something in him.
 Or maybe he didn’t mean to go that far.
-Charlie No-Face ain’t a killer by nature, but he’s human.
+Charlie No-Face isn’t a killer by nature, but he’s human.
 Humans break.”

 Alice stared at the floor, the linoleum stained and curling at the edges.
 “He looked at me, after.
 Like he was sorry.
 Then he just… ran.”